rubenhortas/rubenhortas.github.io/_drafts/2099-01-01-configuring-awesome-wm.md

 ```

 ## Right widgets
-First of all, we will comment all the widgets that will not use, later we can add ours.
+In this section we will comment all the widgets that will not use, later we can add ours.
 I only want to keep the clock widget, so I comment the others:

 ```lua